heutelbeck/sapl-demos/sapl-demo-axon/README.md

 ## Use Case Command 2: Aggregate Constraint Handlers

-With SAPL, an authorizationd decision may contain additional constraints instructing the application to perform additional actions when cranting or denying access.
-For an Axon application this may imply that this has to be done within the ```UnitOfWork```covering the command, and that the state of the aggregate may change the same way as through the initial command.
-For an aggregate, a constraitn from an authorization decision may have to be executed just like an additional command that has to be successfully handled before handling the original command.
+With SAPL, an authorization decision may contain additional constraints instructing the application to perform additional actions when granting or denying access.
+For an Axon application, the constraint may require that it be enforced within the ```UnitOfWork``` covering the command and that the aggregate state may change the same way as the initial command.
+For an aggregate, a constraint from an authorization decision may have to be executed just like an additional command that has to be successfully handled before handling the original command.

-In the demo, the command ```ConnectMonitorToPatient``` os secured in such a way.
-Whenever a user not from the ward where the patient is hospitalised connects a monitor, this must be recorded in the events of the aggregate.
-This is expressed in the following policies in the policy set ```src/main/resources/policies/patientCommandSet.sapl```:
+In the demo, the command ```ConnectMonitorToPatient``` is secured in such a way.
+Whenever a user not from the ward where the patient is hospitalised, connects a monitor to the patient, this action must be recorded in the events of the aggregate.
+This requirement is expressed in the following policies in the policy set ```src/main/resources/policies/patientCommandSet.sapl```:

 ```
-policy "all ward staff may connect and disconnect monitors"
+policy "all ward staff may connect and disconnect monitors."
 permit 	action.command == "ConnectMonitorToPatient" | action.command == "DisconnectMonitorFromPatient"
 where
 		(subject != "anonymous" && resource.ward == subject.assignedWard) || subject == "SYSTEM";